gzoller/ScalaJack/README.md

 ### Notes:

+* 8.0.1 -- Rebuild on Scala 3.5.2 and support for Maps that preserve insertion order
 * 8.0.0 -- Rebuild on Scala 3.4.2 and deep refactor of ScalaJack 7.0
 * 7.0.3 -- Rebuild on Scala 3.2.1
 * 7.0.1 -- GA release of ScalaJack 7 for Scala 3.